diegoandradecanosa/venom-training/test_and_benchmarks/README.md

 python epoch_training_dense -v 64 -n 2 -m 8 -bs 16
 ```

 The command arguments are the same as the short tests scripts.

+Data collected and data processing scripts for these test can be found on results/Epoch_training